SQream/sqream_docs/guides/data_management_and_concurrency/external_tables.rst

 External tables are read-only.
 They can be used for any type of :ref:`select` query or :ref:`VIEW<create_view>`, but not with any DDL or DML operation like ``INSERT``.

-Querying data through external tables is is likely to be slower than querying standard tables.
+Querying data through external tables is likely to be slower than querying standard tables.
 However, materializing these tables can improve query performance. give an example

 What kind of data is supported?